-In a strange universe far, far away, there are mysterious objects, which, through careful observation, we see are connected somehow by links.
+In a strange universe far, far away, there are mysterious objects, which, as we see through careful observation, are connected somehow by links.
 The links, however, seem to abide by some code of patterns!
 Some testing is conducted, and we have determined the following rules.
 For convenience, we will refer to our objects with letters such as a and b, and we will denote the links with the symbol <.

-- Rule 1: the linking is asymmetric, and has a direction.
-If a < b, then $b \nleq a$. - Rule 2: the linking appears to be transitive namely, if we have three objects a, b, c, and a < b and b < c, then a < c. - Rule 3: no object is linked to itself.
-That is, for all possible $a, a \not< a$.
+• Rule 1: the linking is asymmetric, and has a direction.
+If a < b, then $b \not < a$ .

+• Rule 2: the linking appears to be transitive - namely, if we have three objects a, b, c, and a < b and b < c, then a < c.

+• Rule 3: the linking is irreflexive - no object is linked to itself.
+That is, for all possible $a, a \not\leq a$ .